Detection prospects of solar $g$-modes with LISA: Conclusion

 \section{Conclusion}

-In this work, I have investigated the feasibility of detecting solar oscillation modes using space-based gravitational wave detectors, with particular emphasis on solar $g$ modes and their response on LISA.
-I analyzed the expected gravitational signal responses using both the earlier proposed and the currently updated LISA sensitivity curves, and I performed a comparative assessment with the TianQin mission in the relevant low-frequency regime.
+In this work, I investigate the feasibility of detecting solar oscillation modes with space-based gravitational wave detectors, focusing in particular on solar $g$ modes and their gravitational response.
+The analysis is carried out using the sensitivity of LISA \cite{Larson_2000} and the revised LISA\cite{amaro2017laser} configuration.
+I further assess the detectability of these modes with other proposed missions, namely Taiji\cite{Ruan_2020_Taiji_sensitivity} and TianQin\cite{TianQin_Hu_2018}, and also explore the potential improvement obtained from the combined sensitivity of the revised LISA and Taiji detectors.

-The gravitational responses of solar $g$ modes were evaluated for degree $l=2$ and azimuthal orders $m = 0$ and $m = 2$, using two different standard solar models, namely the \textit{Updated MESA GS98} and \textit{Updated MESA AGSS09} models.
+The gravitational responses of solar $g$ modes were evaluated for degree $l=2$ and azimuthal orders $m = 0$ $(S_0)$ and $m = 2$ $(S_2)$, using two different standard solar models, namely the \textit{Updated MESA GS98} and \textit{Updated MESA AGSS09} models.
+These models differ primarily in their adopted surface metal abundances during the evolutionary calculations.
+In addition, they incorporate updates to four nuclear reaction rates and employ different choices of the equation of state, as detailed in Section \ref{sec:solar_model}.
 By adopting conservative upper bounds on the surface velocity amplitudes inferred from GOLF observations with signal-to-noise ratio greater than three, I found that the predicted $S_0$ and $S_2$ responses from the two solar models are nearly identical.
 This indicates that uncertainties associated with the solar abundance problem have a negligible impact on the gravitational detectability of solar $g$ modes.

-A central result of this study is that the $m = 2$ ($S_2$) gravitational response exceeds the current LISA sensitivity for frequencies $\nu \gtrsim 1 \times 10^{-4}\,\mathrm{Hz}$, suggesting that these modes may be detectable by LISA if their true amplitudes are close to the observational upper limits.
-In contrast, the responses derived from theoretically predicted velocity amplitudes are found to lie well below the sensitivity thresholds of both updated LISA and TianQin, emphasizing the critical role of mode amplitudes in determining detectability.
+A key outcome of this study is that the gravitational response associated with the $S_2$ component for both solar models exceeds the current LISA sensitivity \cite{amaro2017laser} within the frequency range $7 \times 10^{-5} \lesssim \nu \lesssim 3 \times 10^{-4}\,\mathrm{Hz}$.
+Moreover, the $S_2$ signal response for both models remains above the projected sensitivity curve of Taiji \cite{Ruan_2020_Taiji_sensitivity} for all modes examined in this work.
+This suggests that these modes may be detectable by these detectors if their true amplitudes are close to the observational upper limits.
+In contrast, the responses derived from theoretically predicted velocity amplitudes are found to lie well below the sensitivity thresholds of updated LISA, Taiji, and TianQin, emphasizing the critical role of mode amplitudes in determining detectability.